cilippofilia/GuessTheFlag/README.md

 # GuessTheFlag

-Welcome to Flag Frenzy, the ultimate game app for testing your knowledge of the world's flags!
+Welcome to Guess the Flag, the ultimate game app for testing your knowledge of the world's flags!

 In this exciting and entertaining game, you'll be presented with a random country name and three flag options, and it's up to you to choose the correct flag from the bunch.